Row Level Security in Serverless PostgreSQL for HIPAA Compliance

 2. Enable RLS on Your Tables

-First, you need to tell PostgreSQL to actually care about row-level access.
-By default, it’s blissfully ignorant.
-We could enable RLS on all three tables: patients
+We still need to tell PostgreSQL to actually care about row-level access.
+By default, it's blissfully ignorant.
+Enable RLS on all three tables:

 ALTER TABLE patients ENABLE ROW LEVEL SECURITY;